-The three main Teas considered Ayurvedic Teas are so-called “Stimulating” Teas, “Balancing” Teas and “Anti-strain” Teas.
-One consumes a certain type of Tea to balance a certain type of dosha; for example, Stimulating Teas most commonly support the Kapha dosha, while Balancing Teas aid the Pitta dosha.
-Finally, Anti-strain Teas are closely associated with the Vata dosha.
+The three main teas considered Ayurvedic are so-called “Stimulating” Teas, “Balancing” Teas and “Anti-strain” Teas.
+One consumes a certain type to balance a certain type of dosha; for example, Stimulating teas most commonly support the Kapha dosha, while Balancing teas aid the Pitta dosha.
+Finally, Anti-strain teas are closely associated with the Vata dosha.

 The term “Ayurveda” can be broadly translated to mean “life” (“ayur”) and “knowledge” (“veda”).
 With our Ayurveda teas, one can attain both qualities through infusions that, aside from supporting spiritual harmony, also taste great.
 These beverages often include ingredients such as cardamom, cinnamon, liquorice, ginger root, pepper and turmeric.